jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 processes in place to respond.
 The ability to respond effectively and efficiently to an OverWatch notification is valuable, as the organization in this scenario quickly learned.
-Earlier this year, OverWatch observed an adversary use the legitimate PsExec utility to connect to a host within the victims environment.
+Earlier this year, OverWatch observed an adversary use the legitimate PsExec utility to connect to a host within the victim’s environment.
 This activity originated from a host in the multi\-vendor environment in a segment where the Falcon sensor was not deployed.
 Once connected, the adversary enumerated local user accounts, queried other logged\-in users and reset the password for the privileged local Administrator account.